Bariatric Surgery Recovery Tips for Patients in Los Angeles, CA | HLB

 7- Envision Your Future Weight Loss

-As such, as you are going through some of the tribulations that come with recovery, envision yourself looking in the mirror each morning, and seeing consistent results as the weight falls away.
-Picture the new wardrobe you’ll need to buy when you eventually shed the bulk of your excess weight.
-You might choose to keep a scrapbook that includes images of clothes and vacations you want to take.
+As such, as you are going through some of the tribulations that come with recovery, envision yourself looking in the mirror each morning and seeing consistent results as the weight falls away.
+Picture the new wardrobe you’ll need to buy when you shed the bulk of your excess weight.
+You might keep a scrapbook that includes images of clothes and vacations you want to take.
 Not only will you lose weight with bariatric surgery, but you’ll have more energy and mobility.
 Bariatric surgery patients also save money each year on health costs.
-You could put that saved money toward building your best life, now that you’re embarking on your weight loss journey while putting obesity in your rearview mirror.
+You could put that saved money toward building your best life now that you’re embarking on your weight loss journey while putting obesity in your rearview mirror.

 Ready to Start Your Weight Loss Journey?